 Under Deferred Compensation Plan provisions, employees of the State of Wisconsin and public employers in Wisconsin that elect to participate are eligible to contribute to the Plan through payroll deductions.
-Employees electing to participate in the plan may
+Employees electing to participate in the plan may contribute to or exchange within several available investment options.

 All assets of the WRS are invested by the State of Wisconsin Investment Board (the Board).
-The WRS consists of shares in the Core Retirement Investment Trust and the Variable Retirement Investment Trust
+The WRS consists of shares in the Core Retirement Investment Trust and the Variable Retirement Investment Trust.